saucelabs/sauce-docs/docs/testfairy/sdk/tf-production.md

 1. You **must** include a proper disclaimer in your app terms of service document.
    You must explain exactly what data you collect, and how to request deletion of that data.

-1. Please make sure never to use TestFairy Auto-update with apps that are shipped to production.
+1. Never use TestFairy Auto-update with apps that are shipped to production.
 This is a clear violation of both Apple and Google's terms.

 ## Disabling Test Fairy in Production